This post may contain affiliate links. See our disclosure policy for details.

 5) Homeschool Subscription Boxes for Future World Travelers: Atlas Crate

 Atlas Crate is perfect for kids between the ages of 6 and 10 who want to learn about other cultures.
 It’s also suitable for kids who love to travel.
 The first box your child will receive is the World Crate.
-This box introduces kids to the program and teaches some fundamental map skills that kids will need throughout the boxes.
+This box introduces kids to the program and also teaches some fundamental map skills that kids will need throughout the boxes.

 The following boxes each focus on a tour of a specific country and culture.
-Kids will learn about the country, its history, and its people through crafts, experiments, games, and food.
+Additionally, kids will learn about the country, its history, and its people through crafts, experiments, games, and food.
 The crates also come with cards full of information about the country that can be added to your child’s world book that comes in the first box.

 Groovy Lab in a Box is a STEM-themed subscription box service aimed at kids ages 8 and up.
 Each box features a different STEM challenge, such as creating a new soap prototype or designing a catapult.
-The box comes with everything your child will need to complete the challenge, including all materials, a lab notebook with over 20 pages to guide your child through the challenge, and links to a website to extend their knowledge.
+The box comes with everything your child will need to complete the challenge, including all materials, a lab notebook with over 20 pages to guide your child through the challenge, and also links to a website to extend their knowledge.

 Groovy Lab in a Box has won numerous awards.
 We love these boxes because they involve hands-on learning and challenges that develop engineering and critical thinking skills.
 These boxes don’t just teach kids STEM topics – they actually get kids applying STEM topics.